+Moreover, if $d_1+d_2 \ne d-1$, in particular if $d_1>(d-1)/2$, then the last inequality is strict. \end{cor} Theorem \ref{thm1} is proved in Section 2 and Corollary \ref{corC} is proved in Section 3.
+In Remark \ref{rk13} we recall first the known restrictions on the Betti numbers of a surface.
+Then we shows the interest of Corollary \ref{corC} in deciding if a set of positive integers may be the graded Betti numbers of a surface $X$ with isolated singularities.

 In Section 4 a comparison with the plane curve case is discussed in detail.
-Surprizingly, many facts holding for the graded Betti numbers of curves fail in the case of surfaces, see for instance Proposition \ref{propT} and Remark \ref{rk1}.
-The similar behavior of the graded Betti numbers of maximal Tjurina curves and the graded Betti numbers of surfaces with large number of nodes, such as the Cayley surface from Example \ref{ex10} and the Kummer surface from Example \ref{ex20} is highlighted in Remark \ref{rk2} and it may be an interesting direction of further research.
-However, Example \ref{ex30} and Proposition \ref{propN} show that this analogy is rather subtle.
+Surprizingly, many facts holding for the graded Betti numbers of curves fail in the case of surfaces, see for instance Propositions \ref{propT0} and \ref{propT}, Corollary \ref{corT} in relation with the type $t(X)$ of the surface $X$ which is defined by

+in analogy to the curve case studied in \cite{ADP,Type3}.
+In particular, Theorem \ref{thmD} implies that for a surface of degree $d$ with isolated singularities one has